Prof Xiaohong Li

-Xiaohong’s research interests focus on energy conversion and storage, with an emphasis on redox flow batteries (RFB), anion exchange membrane (AEM) water electrolysers for hydrogen production, and nanoscale materials for electrocatalysis.
-She is currently the principal investigator of an EPSRC project of Zinc-Nickel Redox Flow Battery for Energy Storage and the principal investigator at the University of Exeter side for a Horizon 2020 project of MELODY Membrane-free low cost high density redox flow battery and an EU Interreg 2 Seas project of E2C Electrons to high value Chemical products.
-She is the author of > 90 research papers including two book chapters and six invited review papers in the area of RFB technology and AEM water electrolyser for hydrogen production.
+Xiaohong’s research interests focus on energy conversion and storage, with an emphasis on battery electrode materials, anion exchange membrane (AEM) water electrolysers for hydrogen production, and nanoscale materials for electrocatalysis.
+She is currently the principal investigator at the University of Exeter side for a Horizon 2020 project of MELODY Membrane-free low cost high density redox flow battery and an EU Interreg 2 Seas project of E2C Electrons to high value Chemical products.
+She is the author of > 100 peer-reviewed journal papers including two book chapters and eight invited review papers in the area of redox flow battery (RFB) technology and AEM water electrolyser for hydrogen production.
 Xiaohong is a member of Science Board of the EPSRC Energy Storage Supergen Hub, a board member of EPSRC Hydrogen and Fuel Cell Supergen Hub, and also a board member of British Standards Institution.

 Membrane-free RFB for Energy Storage: Redox flow battery (RFB) is seen as a promising energy storage technology for grid-scale applications since RFBs possess advantages such as flexibility, mobility, fast response, safe operation, but not dependent on geographical factors and not involving enormous capital investment, in which, membrane-free RFB systems utilize single electrolyte and therefore no need for membranes.
 This feature enables system to simplify design and to reduce cost significantly.
 This novel approach has been her centered scientific interest since 2008.
 To date, Xiaohong has been involved in four large RFB projects and published > 20 research papers in the area.